 - I. This Memorandum of Understanding is to verify the nature of the online course listed above, as developed by the faculty member named.
-This faculty member's online course has been or will be developed by the faculty member as part of his/her assignment at East Tennessee State University and will be the joint property of the faculty member and the university upon compensation.
+This faculty member's online course has been or will be developed by the faculty member as part of his/her assignment at East Tennessee State University.
 The faculty member retains the right to future use of any materials in the online course that are his/her creations; if multiple faculty contribute materials to the course, each retains the right to future use of his/her contributions.
-The department, on behalf of the university, retains the intellectual property rights to the online course, having access, giving other instructors access, scheduling and offering the course at any time, allowing other instructors to modify and add materials, permitting other instructors the opportunity to teach the course or sections. - II.
+The department, on behalf of the university, retains the intellectual property rights to the online course, having access, giving other instructors access, scheduling and offering the course at any time, allowing other instructors to modify and add materials, and/or permitting other instructors the opportunity to teach the course or sections. - II.
 Neither the faculty member nor the university shall sell, or allow to be used by any outside entity, a version of the online course, or any parts thereof, without first establishing the mutually agreed terms of such a sale or use.
 An archived copy of the approved online course content at the time of approval, will be kept on file by Information Technology Services (ITS). - III.
 List or attach any other items of understanding related to this online course listed above: